Woman with irritated dry skin - How To Repair Damaged Skin BarrierPin

 What Should You Not Do When the Skin Barrier is Damaged?

-• Pause Strong Actives: Retinoids, potent acids (AHA/BHA), and other active ingredients can further irritate and damage a compromised skin barrier.
-Temporarily discontinue their use until your skin has fully healed.
+• Stop using all actives: Retinoids, strong acids (AHA/BHA), and other active ingredients can further irritate and weaken a damaged skin barrier.
+Pause all actives until your skin has fully healed to prevent ongoing irritation.

-• Stay Alert: Persistent redness, itching, and discomfort are signs that your skin barrier needs attention.
-Ignoring these symptoms can prolong the healing process and potentially lead to more severe damage.
+• Don’t ignore ongoing irritation: Persistent redness, itching, burning, or tightness are signs that your skin barrier still needs support.
+Pushing through these symptoms can delay healing and lead to more severe sensitivity.

 Leave a comment